-As a proud land-grant institution, Oklahoma State University (OSU) welcomes students at its main campus in Stillwater, four other campuses, and online.
+As a land-grant institution, Oklahoma State University (OSU) welcomes students at its main campus in Stillwater, four other campuses, and online.
 Land-grant schools were created through the Morrill Acts (1862 and 1890) with the goal to teach the skills necessary for jobs in the Industrial Revolution.
-Over a century later, the university attracts enrollees from all U.S. states and 120 countries.
+Over a century later, the university now attracts students from all U.S. states and 120 countries.

-The MSE can be completed in 1.5 years, includes the required practicum.
-To graduate, prepare to take 12 credit hours in Business Foundation courses.
-The Entrepreneurial Core encompasses another 15 credit hours, and Elective choices take up 6 credit hours.
+Most of the online master’s programs can be completed in 1.5 years.
+To graduate, students must prepare to take 12 credit hours in foundation courses.
+The core classes within the major encompasses another 15 credit hours, and elective choices take up 6 credit hours.